-"Customers highly recommend the Black and White cookies, noting the unique apricot jam filling, and also praise the cannolis for their crispy shells.
-Almond horns are also recommended if available."
+"Customers highly recommend the Black and White cookies, noting a unique apricot jam filling.
+The cannoli are also frequently praised for their crispy shells, and almond horns are suggested if available."

-Customers generally praise the authentic Italian pastries, particularly the Black and White cookies and cannolis, though some have noted the service can be slow or gruff.
+Customers generally praise the authentic Italian pastries, with specific call-outs for the Black and White cookies and cannoli.
+However, some have noted that service can be slow and occasionally gruff.

 Important Note